-In today's increasingly diversified content marketing era, the types of information that websites need to carry are also becoming richer.Relying solely on the general types of "articles" and "products" often fails to meet the personalized display needs of corporate or self-media operators, such as publishing event notifications, job openings, case studies, or industry reports.This, the custom content model feature provided by AnQiCMS, has become a powerful tool for us to flexibly manage and display these diversified information.
+In today's increasingly diversified era of content marketing, the types of information that websites need to carry are also becoming richer.Relying solely on the general types of "articles" and "products" often fails to meet the personalized display needs of enterprises or self-media operators, such as posting event notifications, job openings, case studies, or industry reports.At this time, the customized content model feature provided by AnQiCMS (AnQiCMS) has become a powerful tool for us to flexibly manage and display this diversified information.

-Content model, as the name implies, is a structural blueprint of content.It defines what fields are included in a category of information, the type of each field, and how these pieces of information are organized.Auto CMS knows the importance of this flexibility for content operation, and therefore integrated a highly customizable content model mechanism from the very beginning of system design.This is like providing you with a set of Lego blocks, allowing you to build various shapes of content containers based on your creativity and business logic, so that your website is no longer restricted by traditional content frameworks.
+Content model, as the name implies, is a structural blueprint for content.It defines which fields a certain type of information contains, the type of each field, and how to organize these pieces of information.AnQi CMS knows the importance of this flexibility for content operation and therefore integrated a highly customizable content model mechanism from the beginning of system design.This is like providing you with a set of Lego blocks, where you can build various shapes of content containers according to your own creativity and business logic, allowing your website to break free from traditional content frameworks.

-Build a dedicated content structure: The secrets of custom content models
+Set up a dedicated content structure: The mysteries of custom content models

-In the AnQi CMS, the process of customizing content models is intuitive and logical.You can find the 'Content Model' feature entry through the 'Content Management' module on the backend.The system is pre-installed with the 'Article Model' and 'Product Model' as basic models, which can serve as a starting point for you to get started quickly, and can also be modified according to your needs.However, the true power lies in creating a completely new model that conforms to your business logic.
+In AnQi CMS, the process of customizing content models is intuitive and logical.You can find the 'Content Model' feature entry through the 'Content Management' module on the back end.The system is default built-in with 'Article Model' and 'Product Model' as two basic models, which can be used as a quick start point and also can be modified according to requirements.However, the true power lies in creating a completely new model that fits your business logic.

-Assuming you need to publish a series of offline event information, the traditional "article" model may only have a title and content, which cannot clearly display key information such as event time, location, and participation limit.It is particularly necessary to customize an 'activity model' at this time.
+Assuming you need to publish a series of offline event information, the traditional "article" model may only have a title and content, which cannot clearly show the event time, location, number of participants, and other key information.At this time, it is particularly necessary to customize an 'activity model'.

 When creating a new model, you need to set the following core properties: